ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 A low impact personal data incident would typically include an incident where no actually data had been lost but a weakness in an IT system which may have led to a potential loss is discovered where a relatively small amount of remedial action is required to address the vulnerability.

+<a id="medium-impact-incident"></a>

 #### Medium impact incident

 Examples of a medium level impact event include (but not limited to):

-- Deliberate disregard for the MoJ ICT Security Policy [Ref, 1] leading to minor breach in security or the potential of data loss;
+- Deliberate disregard for the MoJ [ICT Security Policy][sp] leading to minor breach in security or the potential of data loss;
-- Inappropriate use of MoJ ICT assets as defined in ICT Security - Acceptable Use Policy [Ref, 2];
+- Inappropriate use of MoJ ICT assets as defined in [ICT Security - Acceptable Use Policy][aup];
 - Loss of data or ICT asset (where the data or asset does not contain any personal data and is not protectively marked);
 - Theft of data or ICT asset (where the data or asset is does not contain any personal data and is not protectively marked);
 - Damage to any MoJ ICT asset;